-If you would like more information on new variety releases and regional variety committees, please visit the SRA website: sugarresearch.com.au/growers-and-millers/varieties/regional-variety-committees/
+If you would like more information on new variety releases and regional variety committees, visit the SRA website: sugarresearch.com.au or scan the QR code.

-Presented below are the results of trials conducted in the Central region.
+Presented below and over the following pages are the results of trials conducted in the Central region.
 Yield (TCH) and CCS for each new variety are compared with the trial results of various standard varieties.